aem999/oracle-jdk8-mooc/README.md

 Streams
 =======
-A *stream* is a sequence of elements.
+A *stream* is a sequence of elements supporting aggregation operations.
 Unlike a collection, it is not a data structure that stores elements.
 Instead, a stream is used to carry values from a *source* through a *pipeline* and is calculated on demand.

 Streams vs Collections